Use oak blocks in extract making for added flavor, a smoother finish and less "medicinal" alcohol taste.

 Hungarian Medium Toast: This super unique oak is in high demand with commercial wineries all around the world.
 Its DNA results in a rich, caramelized taste and smell that can make sweet extracts even sweeter, but with a richness that teases of caramel and mocha.

 VanillaPura Oak blocks are approximately 1 cm square so they will fit into most extract bottles.
+(Some cuts may vary to be larger or smaller than 1cm based on the shape of the oak at cutting.)
 Recommended usage is 1/4oz of oak blocks (6-10 blocks) for every 8oz of alcohol.
-Simply place the blocks in the extract with the alcohol and the vanilla beans and wait.
+After rinsing the oak blocks in water to clean them, simply place the blocks in the extract with the alcohol and the vanilla beans and wait.

 Here's a video review and discussion from our live event in our private extract-making Facebook group: